Dating—When to Introduce Type 1 to the Relationship

-Dating someone new is always stressful, and even more so when you have Type 1 diabetes.
-True of both T1Ds and non-T1Ds, how much information to reveal at what time in the relationship is a tricky balance—not unlike T1D management itself!
+Dating someone new is always stressful, and even more so when you have type 1 diabetes (T1D).
+True of both people with and without T1D, how much information to reveal at what time in the relationship is a tricky balance—not unlike T1D management itself!

 You’ve made it to the second date!
 This means that there was enough of a spark that the two of you want to continue getting to know each other on a deeper level.
 Second dates are often something more adventurous than just coffee or a meal (perhaps a nice walk or hike?), so this would be a good time to explain how you need to test your blood sugar regularly.
 If your date seems interested or asks questions, you could even walk them through the process.

 By the fourth date, things might be getting personal.
 If your date is open with you, be just as open with them!
 Don’t be afraid to share stories of when you were diagnosed, how you perhaps suffer from burnout occasionally or what it was like switching from pens to the pump, etc., etc.!
-If your date hasn’t already inquired themselves about how you inject insulin, your CGM or your emergency glucagon kit—give them the full T1D tour.
+If your date hasn’t already inquired themselves about how you inject insulin, your continuous glucose monitor (CGM) or your emergency glucagon kit—give them the full T1D tour.

 If you’ve made it this far with your new flame, it means that you have clearly accepted them and their own unique “baggage” that came along for the ride, and they have embraced you as you are entirely.
 They realize that T1D—although it does not define you—is a part of you.